Psycho (1960 film): Filming

-The film, independently produced and financed by Hitchcock, was shot at Revue Studios, the same location as his television show.
-Psycho was shot on a tight budget of $807,000, beginning on November 11, 1959, and ending on February 1, 1960.
+Psycho, independently produced and financed by Hitchcock, was shot at Revue Studios, the same location as his television show.
+The film was shot on a tight budget of $807,000, beginning on November 11, 1959, and ending on February 1, 1960.
 Filming started in the morning and finished by six p.m. or earlier on Thursdays (when Hitchcock and his wife would dine at Chasen's).
 Nearly the whole film was shot with 50 mm lenses on 35 mm cameras.
 This provided an angle of view similar to human vision, which helped to further involve the audience.

-Before shooting began in November, Hitchcock dispatched assistant director Hilton A. Green to Phoenix to scout locations and shoot the opening scene.
+Before shooting began in November, Hitchcock dispatched Green to Phoenix to scout locations and shoot the opening scene.
 The shot was supposed to be an aerial shot of Phoenix that slowly zoomed into the hotel window of a passionate Marion and Sam.
 Ultimately, the helicopter footage proved too shaky and had to be spliced with footage from the studio.
-Another crew filmed day and night footage on Highway 99 between Gorman and Fresno, California for projection when Marion drives from Phoenix.
+Another crew filmed day and night footage on Highway 99 between Gorman and Fresno, California, for projection when Marion drives from Phoenix.
 Footage of her driving into Bakersfield to trade her car is also shown.
-They also provided the location shots for the scene in which she is discovered sleeping in her car by the highway patrolman.
-In one street scene shot in downtown Phoenix, Christmas decorations were discovered to be visible; rather than re-shoot the footage, Hitchcock chose to add a graphic to the opening scene marking the date as "Friday, December the Eleventh".
+They also provided the location shots for the scene in which Marion is discovered sleeping in her car by the suspicious policeman.
+In one street scene shot in downtown Phoenix, Christmas decorations were discovered to be visible; rather than re-shoot the footage, Hitchcock chose to add onscreen text to the opening scene marking the date as "Friday, December the Eleventh".

 Green also took photos of a prepared list of 140 locations for later reconstruction in the studio.
 These included many real estate offices and homes such as those belonging to Marion and her sister.
-He also found a girl who looked just like he imagined Marion and photographed her whole wardrobe, which would enable Hitchcock to demand realistic looks from Helen Colvig, the wardrobe supervisor.
+He also found a girl who looked just as he imagined Marion and photographed her whole wardrobe, which would enable Hitchcock to demand realistic looks from Helen Colvig, the wardrobe supervisor.
 The look of the Bates house was modeled on Edward Hopper's painting House by the Railroad, a fanciful portrait of the Second Empire Victorian home at 18 Conger Avenue in Haverstraw, New York.

-Lead actors Perkins and Leigh were given freedom to interpret their roles and improvise as long as it did not involve moving the camera.
-An example of Perkins's improvisation is Norman's habit of eating candy corn.
+Lead actors Perkins and Leigh were given the freedom to interpret their roles and improvise as long as it did not involve moving the camera.
+An example of Perkins' improvisation is Norman's habit of eating candy corn.
 Throughout filming, Hitchcock created and hid various versions of the "Mother corpse" prop in Leigh's dressing room closet.
-Leigh took the joke well, and she wondered whether it was done to keep her in suspense or to judge which corpse would be scarier for the audience.
+Leigh took the joke well, and wondered whether it was done to keep her in suspense or to judge which corpse would be scarier for the audience.